romanflopez/technical-excercise-modak/README.md

 ## Other

-issuebecause you have to install the dependencies with a -f https://github.com/primefaces/primeng/issues/13197
+issue because you have to install the dependencies with a -f https://github.com/primefaces/primeng/issues/13197